wavim/assignee/report/report.typ

 - Checking for dates earlier than expected

 And more.
-These even include validating complex data types such as arrays and discriminated object unions, which is impossible to validate soley with database constraints.
+These even include validating complex data types such as arrays and discriminated object unions, which is impossible to validate solely with database constraints.

 Validation schemas are structured and named by API endpoints for ease of management, e.g.
 `PostTaskRequest, PostTaskResults`, validating data both coming to and from the server, by sharing the Zod schema